LLM Usage and Manipulation in Peer Review

 Background

-This new development is actually a flare-up of a perennial dilemma in academia: How can conference and journal editors get reviewers to do a good job?
+This new development is a flare-up of a perennial dilemma in academia: How can conference and journal editors get reviewers to do a good job?

-To state the obvious: peer review is critical, not only to ensure the quality and integrity of research as a whole, but also at the personal level for the authors getting papers rejected.
+To state the obvious: peer review is critical, not only to ensure the quality and integrity of research as a whole, but also at the personal level for authors getting papers rejected.

 LLM usage in reviews